Sdcrouse/careers-opening-the-line-of-communication/README.md

 >Dear Sue,

 >I hope you had a wonderful weekend.
 I'm reaching out to follow up on my email from January 8th regarding potentially meeting for a coffee chat.
-Being a fellow bootcamp grad and front-end enthusiast who relocated to Seattle from Vancouver, I’m eager to learn about what local strategies or resources you found helpful in making the transition to your role at [Company]; Congrats, by the way!
+Being a fellow bootcamp grad and [field of study] enthusiast who relocated to Seattle from Vancouver, I’m eager to learn about what local strategies or resources you found helpful in making the transition to your role at [Company]; Congrats, by the way!

->Having recently started exploring the Seattle tech scene, I’ve started compiling a list of must-attend events and dev seminars that I’d be happy to share, if they could be helpful to you in any way.
+>Having recently started exploring the Seattle [your field of study] scene, I’ve started compiling a list of must-attend events and seminars that I’d be happy to share, if they could be helpful to you in any way.
 I also think it’s fascinating that you’re now working at [Company], and I’m curious to learn what it’s like to work there and the cool types of things you’re building.

 >Would a brief meeting be possible over coffee (my treat)?
 I’m available weekdays after 5pm.
 Thanks very much for your time!

 >Sincerely,

 >Dave Turner, Flatiron School 2017
->[insert an esignature with your phone number, and links to your GitHub, blog, LinkedIn, and website]
+>[insert an esignature with your phone number, and links to your GitHub, blog, LinkedIn, and portfolio/website]

 In this example Samantha states her reason for following up with Ms. Adams (an HR person at a company Samantha plans to apply to).
 She then concisely highlights specific examples of why she is a potential fit for the role and how it can benefit the company, before making her ‘ask’ (a brief conversation) and providing her availability.
 All in all, courteous, specific and value-driven.

->Subject: Follow-Up: Junior Full Stack Developer Position
+>Subject: Follow-Up: [Job Title] Position

 >Dear Ms. Adams,

 >I hope this email finds you well.
-My name is Samantha Weber and I am following up on my email to you from March 19th regarding [Company’s] Junior Full Stack Developer position.
+My name is Samantha Weber and I am following up on my email to you from March 19th regarding [Company’s] [Job Title] position.

->Having recently graduated from the Flatiron School’s Full Stack Web Development immersive program, I have strong skills in Ruby, Rails, JavaScript, and React.
-In addition to having built a variety of dynamic web apps in these languages, I also have three years of client-facing experience as Account Manager at [Company], enabling me to seamlessly build strong relationships and ensure service excellence with [Company’s] internal business clients.
+>Having recently graduated from the Flatiron School’s [your program of study] program, I have strong skills in [your technical skill set].
+In addition to having built a variety of dynamic [apps/projects] in these technologies, I also have three years of client-facing experience as Account Manager at [Company], enabling me to seamlessly build strong relationships and ensure service excellence with [Company’s] internal business clients.

->Would you have some brief time to chat further (via phone or virtually) about my background, and how I can add immediate value to [Company’s] development team?
+>Would you have some brief time to chat further (via phone or virtually) about my background, and how I can add immediate value to your company?
 I can make myself available at a time that is convenient for you.

 >Thank you very much for your time.
 I look forward to you reply.

 >Sincerely,
 >Samantha Weber
->[insert an esignature with your phone number, and links to your GitHub, blog, LinkedIn, and website]
+>[insert an esignature with your phone number, and links to your GitHub, blog, LinkedIn, and portfolio/website]

 ## Bad Networking Email Follow Up Examples